Skip to main content

 Young, Richard, “Fuselage Design 101: Basic Terms and Concepts.”
 Presented at the NTSB Airplane Structural Integrity Forum, Washington, D. C., September 21, 2011.

-This page titled 1: Function of flight vehicle structural members is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Eric Raymond Johnson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1: Function of flight vehicle structural members is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Eric Raymond Johnson (Virginia Tech Libraries' Open Education Initiative) via source content that was edited to the style and standards of the LibreTexts platform.